angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

     loadChildren: () => import('./feature/home/home.routes')
 }
 ```
-5. Let's verify that everything works as expected by running `npm start` and navigating to the `http://localhost:4200/home` URL in the browser (try to restart `serve` or perform a hard browser refresh if it doesn't work)
+5. Let's verify that everything works as expected by running `pnpm start` and navigating to the `http://localhost:4200/home` URL in the browser (try to restart `serve` or perform a hard browser refresh if it doesn't work)
 6. **Now repeat the whole process for the `product` feature**
 7. Back in the `main-layout.component.html` file, let's add navigation to the `home` and `product` features using the `a` element, `routerLink` and `mat-flat-button` directives (make sure they are part of the template context), the link should point to a `/<route-name>` string
 8. The running app should display two nav buttons, one for the `home` and one for the `product` feature, clicking on them should navigate to the respective feature